-Nairobi Waldorf School nourishes the intellectual, physical movement, and artistic development of the child; cultivating each child’s unique contribution for the future through the unfolding of courage, compassion and truth.
+The Nairobi Waldorf School Trust nourishes the intellectual, physical, and artistic development of the child; cultivating each child’s unique contribution for the future through the unfolding of courage, compassion, and truth.

-Nairobi Waldorf School is dedicated to providing education inspired by the Waldorf philosophy for the children.
-Most of our faculty have completed a recognized Waldorf teacher education program and are committed to teaching in ways that foster truth, beauty and goodness.
-This foundation maximizes the potential for learning, loving and creating to unfold naturally in children while helping to remove obstacles in their paths.
-Academics, art, music and movement are interwoven to meet the developmental needs of the whole child.
+The Nairobi Waldorf School Trust is dedicated to providing education inspired by the Waldorf philosophy.
+Most of our faculty have completed a recognized Waldorf teacher education program and are committed to teaching in ways that foster truth, beauty, and goodness.
+This foundation maximizes the potential for learning, loving, and creating to unfold naturally in children while helping to remove obstacles in their paths.
+Academics, art, music, and movement are interwoven to meet the developmental needs of the whole child.

-Waldorf utilizes a unique class teacher approach, the class teacher stays with their class from grade 1 and throughout their primary school years.
-The teacher assumes a parental role forming a social group with the children and parent body that helps to support learning.
-The teacher also helps to establish routines that become second nature to the children.
+Waldorf education utilizes a unique class teacher approach.
+The class teacher stays with their class from grade 1 and throughout their primary school years.
+The teacher assumes a deeply connected role to their class, forming a social group with the children and parent body that helps to support learning.
+Retaining the same teacher helps to establish routines that become second nature to the children.

-The curriculum is designed to meet each stage of a student’s development from early childhood, through adolescence, into young adulthood.
+The Waldorf curriculum is designed to meet each stage of a child's development from early childhood, through adolescence, into young adulthood.

 The Main Lesson approach is unique to Waldorf Schools.
 The morning main lesson is a one and a half to two-hour period in which the main academic work of the day is presented.
 The selected subject is taught in a comprehensive three or four week block, allowing for freshness, enthusiasm and a concentrated, in-depth experience that gives children time to digest what has been learned.